Transcatheter Aortic Valve Replacement (TAVR)

 About Transcatheter Aortic Valve Replacement (TAVR)

-The new TAVR procedure (sometimes referred to as TAVI – Transcatheter Aortic Valve Implant) is an alternative to traditional open-heart surgery and enables a collapsible aortic heart valve to be placed by entering the femoral artery in the thigh and going through the body via a catheter-based delivery system.
-TAVR not only offers an improved quality of life for the patient, but it is also an alternative for high-risk patients with severe aortic stenosis, who may otherwise not be a candidate for open aortic valve replacement.
+The new TAVR procedure, also called TAVI (Transcatheter Aortic Valve Implant), is a minimally invasive alternative to traditional open-heart surgery.
+The procedure enables a collapsible aortic heart valve to be implanted in the aortic valve by using a catheter and entering through the femoral artery in the thigh.
+TAVR not only offers an improved quality of life for the patient, but it is also an alternative treatment option for high-risk patients with critical aortic stenosis who may otherwise not be candidates for open aortic valve replacement.

 TAVR procedures are performed at our Valve Clinic in Clearwater, Florida, in the brand new, state-of-the-art Hybrid Operative Suite.